D7EAD/liboai/documentation/README.md

 <h1>Documentation</h1>
-<p>Both above and below, you can find resources and documentation for each component of the library.
+<p>Both above and below, you can find resources and documentation for each component of the library.</p>

 <h3>Basic Usage</h3>
-In order to understand how to use each component of the library, it would be ideal to first understand the basic structure of the library as a whole.
+<p>In order to understand how to use each component of the library, it would be ideal to first understand the basic structure of the library as a whole.
 When using <code>liboai</code> in a project, you <b>should</b> only include one header file, <code>liboai.h</code>.
 This header provides an interface to all other components of the library such as <code>Image</code>, <code>Completion</code>, etc.

 See below for both a correct and incorrect example.</p>
 <table>